Back to blog

 3. Improved customer engagement

-Utilizing Advanced Metering Infrastructure (AMI) technology, water companies can collect and analyze real-time data on water consumption.
-This enables them to promptly alert customers about network damage, leaks, and adjust pricing based on insights.
-Such transparency empowers customers to make informed choices, fostering improved satisfaction, engagement, and ultimately reducing water consumption.
-It ensures American customers are actively involved in water conservation efforts and experience enhanced service quality.
+Advanced Metering Infrastructure (AMI) technology enables real-time data collection and evaluation of water consumption.
+Water companies can provide customers with real-time alerts about network damage, leaks, and adjust pricing based on insights.
+This empowers customers to make conscious decisions, leading to improved customer satisfaction, engagement, and reduced water consumption.

 4. Environmental monitoring and reporting